Food Scraps Pickup Program FAQ

 • Food scrap bags do not require additional collection days, collection carts, or hauling trucks

-• Using food scrap bags instead of a separate cart system keeps fewer collection trucks on the road resulting in fewer greenhouse gas emissions.
+• Using food scrap bags instead of a separate cart system reduces the number of collection trucks on the road resulting in fewer greenhouse gas emission

 • Food scrap bags allows all residents to participate, regardless of their housing type, city or hauler.